maartenSXM/GrowOS/README.md

 All component libraries live within the project to ensure stable dependency.
 Each component has a CMakeLists.txt as required by the CMAKE build tool integrated into ESP-IDF.

 If the first compile set the correct chip target using `idf.py set-target <chip_name>`.
 Chip_name = esp32s2
-Else CAREFUL because command resets sdkconfig

 Important
 `idf.py set-target` will clear the build directory and re-generate the sdkconfig file from scratch.
 The old sdkconfig file will be saved as sdkconfig.old.

-You may need to do some `idf.py menuconfig` for a bit
+You may need to do some `idf.py menuconfig` for a bit if your working with new libraries that have not yet been configured

-Then run `idf.py build` to build the project
+run `idf.py build` to build the project

-If some error about Hz=100, change to Hz=1000
+If some error about Hz=100, change to Hz=1000 (This error happens on a fresh sdkconfig)

 ### Configure the project

 Open the project configuration menu (`idf.py menuconfig`).
-This is usually already configured.
+This is should already be configured.

 ### Build and Flash